jagennath-hari/SpatialFusion-LM/README.md

   </table>
 </p>

-## 🛠️ Using SpatialFusion-LM with Your Own ROS2 Topics
+## 🛠️ Using SpatialFusion-LM with Your Own ROS 2 Topics

-To run SpatialFusion-LM on a live ROS2 system or your own dataset:
+To run SpatialFusion-LM on a live ROS 2 system or your own dataset:

 ### 1️⃣ Use `llm.launch.py` for direct topic-level control